Debang5hu/Network-Analyzer/README.md

 A network analyzer made using *python 3.11* and *scapy*.It captures the network packet and detect for DOS by counting the number of packets send to
 target also logs the information of a captured packet to a pcap file,which can be used later,
-'map.py' can be used to plot the location of ip (publicly available) on map and see the route of the packet.
+'map.py' can be used to plot the location of your public ip to destination ip (publicly available) on map and see the route of the packet.
-'map.py' to be updated later

 -------------------------------------------------------------------------------
 # How to use: